mayraberrones94/CCI_technical/anaconda_intro.md

 Now that we have installed Python, we mentioned that it comes with certain pre-installed basic libraries.
 But what happens when you want to use Python for a specific task and need to install additional packages?
 For this, Python has enabled `pip`, a recursive acronym for "Pip Installs Packages" or "Pip Installs Python", as its package manager to automate installation, update, and package removal.

 However, installing new packages directly into the download of Python can have difficult consequences.
-This Python that we just installed is known as the **Global environment**.
+This Python we just installed is the **Global environment**.
 We mentioned that Python is an open-source interpreted programming language that goes through constant updates.
-For this reason, newer libraries developed on different versions of Python often go into conflict with libraries that have not gone through the same updates, and error messages start to pop up.
+For this reason, newer libraries developed on different Python versions often conflict with libraries that have not gone through the same updates, and error messages start to pop up.

 ![badPythonEnv](https://github.com/mayraberrones94/CCI_technical/assets/35910638/807787ef-d5e2-4740-854b-f387b1602e90)
 Dmitriy Zub, Dec 22, 2021.
 Python Virtual Environments tutorial using Virtualenv and Poetry.
 Place of publication: SerpApi.
 Available from: https://serpapi.com/blog/python-virtual-environments-using-virtualenv-and-poetry/#why_venv.